-Join Taz Tally for an in-depth discussion in this video Working a shot over time, part of Exploring Composition in Photography.
+Join Taz Tally for an in-depth discussion in this video Working a shot over time, part of Photography: Exploring Composition.

 - I'll bet you've heard the expression, "The world is run by those who show up," and the same is true for photography or art in general.
 Those who actually participate (laughs) are most likely to have the most successful work.
 So here I wanna talk about working a composition over time, that is, showing up repeatedly and being patient.
 Very often when you're out shooting landscape portraits, whatever you're shooting, the first time that you capture an image may be it's not the best time for capturing that particular image.
 This is definitely true for landscape where atmospheric conditions and light and shades and contrast are always changing.